What Is a Letter of Intent to Bid? | The Bid Lab

 How to Write a LOI

-Sometimes, when LOIs are a requirement, agencies will provide Letter of Intent templates for vendors to fill out then submit.
+Sometimes, when LOIs are a requirement, agencies will provide Letter of Intent templates for vendors to fill out and then submit.
 Many other times, it’s up to the vendor to create the letter.
-But, don’t fret, the LOI is probably the simplest document a vendor can provide as part of the RFP process.
-The goal of the letter is to confirm to the agency that your company intends to bid on the specific project, and would like to be notified of any updates before the required due date.
+But don’t fret!
+The LOI is probably the simplest document a vendor can provide as part of the RFP process.
+The letter confirms to the agency that your company intends to bid on a specific project.
+Ultimately, the letter formally requests that the agency notify your company of any updates before the required due date.

 Using proper business letter formatting, your letter of intent should include: